 Chief Leah Valencia

 I really enjoy working with the kids and helping them to be their best.
 They're all so awesome and make being a Sifu so much fun for me.

-Instructor Jeffery Wong
+Sifu Jeffery Wong

 I enjoy seeing students, youth and adults, learn and develop into well-rounded martial artists.
 It's more than punching and kicking.
 It’s respect, honor, hard work, and tradition!
 I enjoy motivating and driving others stay fit for life!
 It's a personal interest of mine too.